 After the approval process has been created and enforced, the next best practice to continue standardizing your labeling process takes into account the technology used.

 If your company uses scales, scanners, PLC’s (Programmable Logic Controllers), keyboards, printers, or virtually any other device that can communicate through a serial port, USB port, or TCPIP, you have the potential to standardize your labeling process by integrating these tools with your labeling software.
-For example, hook your scale up to a computer and send the weight of the product directly to the label on the label software.
+For example, hook your scale up to a computer and send the weight of the product directly to the label with CODESOFT Enterprise label design software feature, PortWatch.
 For a scanner, just print a barcode on the order sheet and have a user scan it into a database; the database will ensure the correct record is selected.
 By integrating your hardware with your labeling software, you can easily automate different steps in the labeling process.
 Just think, by using your scanner, you can trigger a print request or send data to a system without any manual processes.
 Removing the manual steps from your labeling process takes out any differences in the way employees at your company design and print labels.

 One of manufacturing's biggest fears is a product recall - not only because of the potential for bad PR, but because of the wasted product, money, time, and potential safety risks for the users of their products.READ MORE